-I've been using nvm for quite a long time to manage the different Node versions on my machine. nvm immediately remains me of the time when I was using RVM (Ruby Version Manager).
+I've been using NVM as my Node version manager for quite a long time to manage the different Node versions on my machine.
+NVM immediately reminds me of the time when I was using RVM (Ruby Version Manager).

 I’ve recently started using Volta and it does have many advantages in comparison with nvm.

-First of all, it’s really fast (Volta claims to be ~40x faster than NVM).
+First of all, Volta is really fast (written in Rust, it claims to be ~40x faster than NVM).
 Switching to different versions or installing new Node/NPM versions has been a real pleasure.
 The startup time and project version switching are considerably fast.

-Second, it always loads the correct Node version you need between your projects, whereas nvm doesn’t do it by default.
-With nvm, each time you switch to a different project that runs a different Node version than the default one, you need to either run nvm use <NODE_VERSION_NUMBER> or by locking a node version in a .nvmrc for each of your projects.
-Furthermore, you will still need to have a loaded script setup in your bash profile terminal that automatically searches for a .nvmrc and updates the node version when needed.
+Second, it always loads the correct Node version you need between your projects, whereas nvm doesn't do it by default.
+With nvm, each time you switch to a different project that runs a different Node version than the default one, you need to do this either by running nvm use <NODE_VERSION_NUMBER> or by locking a node version in a .nvmrc file for each of your projects.
+Furthermore, you will still need to have a script loaded in your bash profile terminal that automatically searches for a .nvmrc and updates the node version when needed.
 In addition, there is always a delay when switching to another version with nvm (Volta switches the Node version instantly).

-Volta (and a few others such as pnpm) does this under the hood.
-That way, when you are dealing with multiple repositories using different node versions, you won’t have any bad surprises of updating some dependencies with the wrong node version for instance.
+Volta (and a few others such as pnpm that can also be used as a NodeJS version manager) handle this under the hood.
+This way, when you are dealing with multiple repositories using different Node versions, you won't have any bad surprises like updating some dependencies with the wrong Node version, for instance.

 For instance, volta pin node@14 will store your pinned version in your package.json of your project.